chudkowsky/howcryptoworksbook/Chapter_05_MEV.md

 ### Emerging Challenges: Cross-Domain MEV

 A new frontier of value extraction, **Cross-Domain MEV**, is also emerging.
 This refers to arbitrage and other strategies executed across different blockchain networks, exploiting price differences between on-chain exchanges on separate chains.
 Researchers warn this could pose an **"existential risk"** to decentralization if sophisticated actors gain control over transaction ordering across multiple domains.
 The timing and latency of blockchain bridges are critical factors, enabling complex, multi-block MEV strategies that are even harder to mitigate.
 This highlights that as the blockchain ecosystem grows, the challenges of ensuring fair and decentralized value extraction will only become more complex.
-See also: Part II, Chapter 8 for PBS on Ethereum and rollup builder dynamics.
+See also: Chapter II, Section 3 for PBS on Ethereum and rollup builder dynamics.

 Mitigations under study include **shared sequencing** across domains, **cross-domain batch auctions**, and **routing intents through OFAs**.